 The University of Texas School of Public Health collaborates with many universities to provide our students every opportunity to expand their knowledge base and achieve advanced degrees.
 The following dual degree programs are currently being offered:

 The UT School of Public Health offers opportunities for education and training that do not lead to a public health degree.
 Non-degree programs provide an opportunity to those students to take UT School of Public Health courses for credit.
 The non-degree student generally is allowed to take a maximum of sixteen credits in School of Public Health courses unless the student is associated with a formally recognized educational collaboration or a certificate program.

-The certificate program is intended for public health practitioners and individuals considering a graduate degree in the field.
-The five courses in these non-degree programs cover the core content of the disciplines that are basic to public health and are available at all campuses.
+The certificate programs are intended for public health practitioners and individuals considering a graduate degree in the field.
+The five courses in these non-degree programs cover core content of the disciplines that are basic to public health as well as specific in-depth specialty content and are available at all campuses.
 Current certificate programs are: